Lingdajin/ArduCopter_plan/README.md

 # ArduCopter_plan
 Control-system based on dronekit-python.

-When using example1.py , you should change 'connection_string='/dev/ttyUSB0'' into your own port.
+1.When using example1.py , you should change 'connection_string='/dev/ttyUSB0'' into your own port.